 The adoption agency All Blessings International has announced an adoption program in Liberia.
 According to the website, there has been a partial lift of the moratorium on adoption from Liberia and 3 agencies are now licensed to place children with medical needs.
 They are partnering with a Liberian agency which has HIV+ children in their program.
 The agency indicates that adopting parents must be over age 21, two parent families are preferred by Liberia although single woman can apply.
 I don’t know if there have been any successful adoptions by single men in Liberia.
 Large families are welcome to adopt.
 More information about adopting from Liberia on the adoption.state.gov website.
 I don’t see any health restrictions listed for the adopting parents.
 Another agency to speak to about Liberian adoption is Americans For African Adoptions (AFAA).
 This agency has experience with HIV adoption from other countries.

 Children with HIV are currently registered for international adoption in Moldova according to Carolina Adoption Services.
 Waiting child profiles can be seen on RainbowKids.com.
 According to the agency, parents’ age should be between 25-50.
 Married couples and single women are eligible with this agency (I need to do more research to find out if the Moldovan government allows single men).
 Two trips are required of 7-10 days each.
 Moldova is a small country in Eastern Europe between Ukraine and Romania.
-I’m not sure if unrelated children can be adopted simultaneously.
-As of January 2011, there was a boy born in 2007 and a girl born in 2005.
-Moldova Adoption Yahoo Group.
+Other agencies working in the country include Beacon House, Adoption Avenues, Life Adoption Services, Children’s House International, and Children of All Nations.
+See also the Moldova Adoption Yahoo Group.

 Taiwan has waiting children with HIV registered for international adoption.
 World Association for Children & Parents (WACAP) is placing children with HIV from Taiwan.